mykmal/drab/README.md

 # DRAB: Differential Regulation Analysis by Bootstrapping

 DRAB is a tool for identifying genes with significantly different patterns of local genetic regulation between two tissues or other biological contexts.
 The documentation below covers DRAB installation, required input data, and usage.
-We also provide an appendix with information on how to obtain the data used in our paper.
+For information on the DRAB methodology, see our paper "Identifying genes with tissue-specific patterns of genetic regulation" by Malakhov et al.

-**Note:** The DRAB workflow is designed to be run on a Linux cluster through SLURM.
+**Note:** The DRAB pipeline is designed to be run on a Linux cluster through SLURM.
 No other platforms are currently supported.

 ## Setup